An idea we must all support

 - Counter misinformation and false claims,

-- investigate key issues like privatisation, staffing and safety
+- investigate key issues like privatisation, staffing and patient safety

-- Promote evidence about how to solve the crisis,
+- Publish evidence about how to solve the crisis,

-- Regularly feature the campaigns and views of NHS staff and the public.
+- Publicise the campaigns and views of NHS staff and the public

 Many people are doing fantastic work in support of the NHS; staff, campaigners, trade unions and other journalists and our work is designed to give them the evidence and analysis they need.